fetchrobotics/docs/source/care_and_feeding.rst

 -------------------

-Your robot has been pre-configured with ROS Indigo and the appropriate Apt repositories.
+Your robot has been pre-configured with ROS Indigo and the appropriate APT repositories from which to fetch package updates.
 Upgrading to the latest packages is as easy as:

 ::